fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 59- | F

 ### Submission Policies
-To keep us on schedule, late work will be penalized 1/3 grade for each day late UNLESS due to a medical issue or other extenuating circumstances (not uncommon these days!).
+To keep us on schedule, late work will be penalized 1 full letter grade for being late UNLESS due to a medical issue or other extenuating circumstances (not uncommon these days!).
 You should let me know about these ASAP and let me know when you plan get caught up. **I'm always happy to be flexible and allow you to submit work late for full credit _as long as you're communicating what's going on_**.

 Do not stress about submitting work a few or minutes or even hours late.
 That's fine.
-But unless you've gotten in touch with me, days late is not okay.
-We have to vaguely respect the deadlines to keep from falling hopelessly behind.
+But we have to vaguely respect the deadlines to keep from falling hopelessly behind.

-**Everyone can skip one assignment no questions asked, not including the midterm or final.** I recommend that you save that get-out-of-assignment-free card in case you really need it!
+**Everyone can skip one assignment no questions asked, NOT including the midterm or final.** I recommend that you save that get-out-of-assignment-free card in case you really need it!
 If you complete all assignments, your "extra" one will count as extra credit toward your point total.

 ### Feedback